richardmleggett/MARTi/docs/source/gui.rst

 The MARTi Engine requires a configuration (or ‘config’) file to start a new analysis of a whole run or selected barcoded samples.
 The config file provides the details for the analysis to be performed by the MARTi Engine (see :ref:`here for config file format information<configfiles>`).
 When running MARTi in an HPC configuration, a config file with default options can be :ref:`generated via the command line<cmdline>` and then edited with a text editor if required.
 In local configuration, you can use the command line method or the new analysis page of the MARTi GUI to generate a config file and start analysis.

-The new analysis page is comprised of a single card that houses all the input fields and buttons required to generate a config file and start a new analysis.
-Two of the fields rely on information provided by the user in the marti_server_options.txt file:
+The new analysis page is comprised of several cards that together house all the input fields and buttons required to generate a config file and start a new analysis.
+Two of the fields rely on information provided by the user in the marti_engine_options.txt file:

-* MinKNOW run ID – this dropdown is automatically populated with samples available for MARTi analysis found within the MinKNOW run directory specified by the user.
+* Input data directory – this dropdown is automatically populated with samples available for MARTi analysis found within the MinKNOW run directory specified by the user.
 * MARTi output directory – a dropdown of paths being monitored by the GUI’s server for MARTi output.
-Users specify this path, or a colon-separated list of paths, as MARTiSampleDirectory in the server options file.
+Users specify this path, or a semicolon-separated list of paths, as MARTiSampleDirectory in the engine options file.
 The path selected in the dropdown will be used as the output location for the new analysis.

-To start a new analysis from this page:
+An example of how to start a new analysis from the new analysis page can be found :ref:`here<docker>`.

-#.
-Select a sample to analyse from the *MinKNOW run ID* dropdown.
-#.
-Choose an output directory using the *MARTi output directory* dropdown.
-#.
-If you’re analysing a barcoded run, tick the *Process barcodes* checkbox and then select the barcodes you wish to analyse in the newly revealed *Select barcodes* box.
-#.
-Under the *Pipeline default settings* subheading, there are buttons to load default settings for the two most common MARTi pipelines, BlastLCA and BlastLCA-CARD.
-To classify reads using BLAST and MARTi’s LCA algorithm, click BlastLCA.
-If you also want to identify AMR genes, click BlastLCA-CARD.
-The BlastLCA-CARD button assigns the same default settings as the BlastLCA button but adds an additional BLAST process to align reads to the CARD database.
-#.
-For the *BLAST process* card to be used for taxonomic classification, complete the path in the *Database directory* input so that it points to the directory that contains your blast database.
-Then, set the *Database prefix* to the name of the database used as the prefix for the database files.
-Finally, tick the *Use this BLAST to classify* checkbox.
-#.
-If you also have a BLAST process for CARD then you’ll need to update the *Database directory* input of that process so that it points to the location of the CARD database.
-#.
-Select the maximum number of concurrent jobs that can be run by the local scheduler using the *Max jobs* dropdown.
-#.
-Click the *Start analysis* button.

 Options
 -------